-2021/22 Investment Desperties 2022/23
+2021/22 To a decide to the second to t 2022/23

 £m Investment Properties £m

 (0.118) Rental income from investment (0.120)

 property

 (0.118) Net Loss / (Gain) (0.120)

 There are no restrictions on the Council's ability to realise the value inherent in its investment property or on the Council's right to the remittance of income and the proceeds of disposal.
 The Council has no contractual obligations to purchase, construct or develop investment property, nor does it have contractual obligations in relation to repairs, maintenance or enhancement.